Gerard Francisco, M.D., F.A.A.P.M.R.

 TIRR Memorial Hermann/Memorial Hermann Rehabilitation Network

-The University of Texas Health Science Center at Houston (UTHealth) Medical School
+Professor and Chairman of Physical Medicine and Rehabilitation at McGovern Medical School at The University of Texas Health Science Center at Houston (UTHealth)

 Adjunct Professor, Department of Physical Medicine and Rehabilitation